pocketbase/pocketbase/.github/SECURITY.md

 ### Please:

-- DO NOT use LLM as part of your report or email communication - it is extremely frustrating to spend an hour or more reading a wall of generated text, writing an elaborate reply and in the end to just receive another generic LLM prompt response in return.
+- DO NOT use LLM as part of your report or email communication - it is extremely frustrating to spend an hour or more reading a wall of generated text, writing an elaborate reply and then to receive another generic LLM prompt response in return.

 - DO NOT reserve and publish MITRE CVE number on your own _(I prefer to do it through the GitHub Security advisory)_ and try to communicate first privately the details to better understand how the code is being used and whether the supposed vulnerability can be actually exploited in any real practical scenarios.
 Otherwise you are risking needlessly causing scaremongering and annoyance for users that rely on security scanners as part of their CI/CD pipeline.

 - Wait before publicly disclosing and sharing details about the found vulnerability, **ideally at least 5 days after the fix**, to make it harder to exploit and give enough time for users to patch their instances _(you are free to provide a PoC and as much details as you want in your own blog/gist/etc.)_.

-### Below is a list of common vulnerabilities that were previously reported but are NOT considered a security issue:
+### Below is a short list of previous reports that are NOT considered security issues:

 <details>
 <summary><strong>Stored XSS</strong></summary>